 Palacio De Bellas Artes

-My travel friend found this beautiful structure and insisted we visit the Palacio de Bellas Artes.
+During my overnight layover in Mexico City, my travel friend insisted we visit the Palacio de Bellas Artes.
 This palace of fine arts has an impressive exterior.
-We decided to visit here at 7:30 am, since there was nothing else to do at that hour and we wanted to maximize our time.
-At least here, we could walk around and see some incredible architecture.
+We decided to visit here at 7:30 am, since we wanted to get an early start and maximize our time.
+Here, we could walk around and see some incredible architecture.

 Wandering the nearby streets in this area uncovered some charming alleys with neatly-tiled buildings.
 This one with the blue-tile pattern is called Casa de Los Azulejos.